MarioBufu/ProcessingOscilloscope/README.md

-# ProcessingOscilloscope Work in progress
+# ProcessingOscilloscope Work In Progress